 Other Things You’ll Need to Get Started

 Unfortunately, even the best speed bag can’t be used on its own – you’ll need a platform.
 There is a wide variety of speed bag platforms out there, and they all have some pretty distinct advantages, disadvantages and levels of quality.
 Luckily for you, we have a best speed bag platform article.

 Finding the right platform and making sure that it’s installed correctly is a large part of the battle of setting up your station for efficient and effective training.
 Whether you decide on a cheap platform or something that looks like it could withstand a nuclear attack, you’ll need it secured to the wall (or ceiling) and level.Hand wraps are another necessity for speed bag training.
 Speed bag training isn’t a 10 or 20-second ordeal, it’s a method of endurance training and should be performed for longer durations.
 With that said, speed bag training can be tough on your hands if you don’t have any protection, especially if you’re a beginner.
 Wrapping your hands is a good way to ensure that you’re still getting the feel of the speed bag without bulky boxing gloves, but you’ll remain protected and avoid tearing up your hands.

 Engaging in speed bag training is rewarding not only to those who plan to pursue boxing, or boxing style workouts.
-The power, speed, coordination and endurance gained from this type of training is hard to replicate with other tools, which makes it a great device to have as a part of your home gym.
+The power, speed, coordination and endurance gained from this type of training is hard to replicate with other tools, which makes it a great home fitness equipment piece to have as a part of your home gym.

 There are several types of speed bags out there; so if you decide to stray from the top 3, pay attention to some of the key features we have highlighted with each bag – that will help to guide your decision and assist you in finding the perfect speed bag for you.